-The Fund has delegated all decision making on proxy voting to the Adviser.
+The Funds have delegated all decision making on proxy voting to the Adviser.
 The Adviser makes its own independent voting decisions, although it may consider recommendations from third parties in its decision-making process.
-The Adviser makes voting decisions solely in the best interests of the Fund and their shareholders.
-It is the policy of the Adviser in voting proxies to vote each proposal with the goal of maximizing long-term investment returns for the Fund.
+The Adviser makes voting decisions solely in the best interests of the Funds and their shareholders.
+It is the policy of the Adviser in voting proxies to vote each proposal with the goal of maximizing long-term investment returns for the Funds.